ʻAva ceremony: Start

 O le agatonu lena o le fesilafaiga i le afio mai o le malaga fesilafa'i e lenei nu'u ua usi nei o le a faasoa a e tula'i se Tautu.

-This is the 'ava of the reception to our visitors who we now meet in our village - it is ready and will be distributed now and the 'ava server will stand up.
+This is the ʻava of the reception to our visitors who we now meet in our village - it is ready and will be distributed now and the ʻava server will stand up.

 These opening words vary according to the individual orator and the reason for the ceremony.
 All those assembled then clap their hands loudly and slowly.
-The tautu'ava then stands up and the distribution of the 'ava takes place.
-The name of each individual is called in turn and they are served a cup of 'ava to drink until everyone has partaken.
+The tautuʻava then stands up and the distribution of the ʻava takes place.
+The name of each individual is called in turn and they are served a cup of ʻava to drink until everyone has partaken.

 Serving order

 Each person is served once.
-The first person to receive the 'ava is the highest chief of the visiting party, and he is followed by the highest chief of the host party or village.
+The first person to receive the ʻava is the highest chief of the visiting party, and he is followed by the highest chief of the host party or village.
 The leading orator of the visiting party is then served followed by the leading orator of the village and so on.
 Objections are quickly raised if a chief or orator is served out of turn as it is considered an affront by the man who should have received the cup and serious disputes have frequently arisen as a result of careless or deliberately wrong distribution.
-The distribution of the 'ava requires tact and skill, depending on the circumstances and each particular ceremony, although it is also an honour to be served last.
+The distribution of the ʻava requires tact and skill, depending on the circumstances and each particular ceremony, although it is also an honour to be served last.

 Matai title bestowal

-If the 'ava ceremony is part of a matai title bestowal ceremony, then it will be the new matai who is served first.
+If the ʻava ceremony is part of a matai title bestowal ceremony, then it will be the new matai who is served first.